Writing the A2 Art Personal Study: examples, help and guidance

 Finally, we are actively looking for more examples of high achieving Personal Studies to share on the Student Art Guide.
 If you or someone you know someone who excelled in this Component, please read our submission guidelines for more information.

-If you found this information helpful, you may wish to read the previous article in this series: How to select a great A2 Art Personal Study Topic.
+If you found this information helpful, you may wish to read the previous article in this series: How to select a great A2 Art Personal Study Topic or our overview of the CIE A Level Art: Personal Study.

 This article was written by Amiria Robinson.
 Amiria has been a teacher of Art & Design and a Curriculum Co-ordinator for seven years, responsible for the course design and assessment of Art and Design work in two high-achieving Auckland schools.
 Amiria has a Bachelor of Architectural Studies, Bachelor of Architecture (First Class Honours) and a Graduate Diploma of Teaching.
 She is a CIE Accredited Art & Design Coursework Assessor.
 Follow Amiria on Google+